habitat-sh/habitat/www/source/blog/2018-02-21-Habitat-Helm.html.md

 * Exit the Habitat Studio: `exit`

-You now have a Helm chart for core-plans/nginx in your core-plans/nginx/nginx-<version>-<datestamp>/ directory I suggest you pwd for the above ^^ so you can use it in another tab when you have started your cluster and want to know where your helm chart lives
+You now have a Helm chart for core-plans/nginx in your core-plans/nginx/nginx-<version>-<datestamp>/ directory

 ### Start a cluster and deploy your helm chart!

 Here we are going to set up your minikube, and then deploy our helm chart onto that cluster.
-So, go back to your `habitat-operator` directory where you left your minikube cluster running and:

-* `kubectl create -f examples/rbac` This gives the Habitat Operator the permissions it needs on your RBAC-enabled cluster
-* `kubectl apply -f examples/rbac/habitat-operator.yml` Deploys the Habitat Operator in your minikube cluster
 * `kubectl -n kube-system create sa tiller` Creates a service account for Tiller in the kube-system namespace
 * `kubectl create clusterrolebinding tiller --clusterrole cluster-admin --serviceaccount=kube-system:tiller` Creates a ClusterRoleBinding for Tiller
 * `helm init --service-account tiller` Installs Tiller, specifying new service account